 To enter an award you don’t need to be a famous photographer, you just need to have an interest in photography and a desire to engage with the broader national community.
 We pride ourselves on being an all inclusive organisation where we award photographers not because they hold a level of notoriety, but because their ideas and execution speak to us.
 We don’t see ourselves as judges but more as peers trying to get the best out of your work.

 We also acknowledge that photography awards aren’t for everybody.
 We fully support those who are pursuing their creative practice outside of awards and competitions.

 We welcome engagement through our social channels on Facebook and Instagram.
 If you have direct feedback, either positive or negative we love to hear from you.
 Please reach us at [email protected]

-We encourage comments, debate and engagement through our social media channels but have no tolerance for abusive behavior.
-As a policy we don’t delete posts and endeavour to address any concerns publically.
+We encourage comments, debate and engagement but have no tolerance for abusive behaviour.
+As a policy we don’t delete posts and endeavour to address any concerns publicly.
 However we do not tolerate behaviour that compromises the work of the individuals we feature.

 For further information please view our Terms and Conditions.